erikamikaela/pdsnd_github/README.md

 python bikeshare project

 ### Description
-It depicts some frequency plots about bikeshare use
+It depicts some frequency plots about use of bikes in Chicago, NewYork and LA

 ### Files used
 Include the files used